MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 ---
-title: Azure Well-Architected Framework review for Azure Kubernetes Service (AKS)
+# Azure Well-Architected Framework perspective on Azure Kubernetes Service (AKS)
 description: Provides a template for a Well-Architected Framework (WAF) article that is specific to Azure Kubernetes Service (AKS).
 author: schaffererin
 ms.author: schaffererin
 ms.topic: conceptual
-ms.date: 09/19/2024
+ms.date: 11/26/2024
 ms.product: azure-kubernetes-service
 azure.category:
   - containers
 ---

-# Azure Well-Architected Framework review - Azure Kubernetes Service (AKS)
+# Azure Well-Architected Framework perspective on Azure Kubernetes Service (AKS)

-This article provides architectural best practices for Azure Kubernetes Service (AKS).
-The guidance is based on the five pillars of architecture excellence:

-- Reliability
-- Security
-- Cost optimization
-- Operational excellence
-- Performance efficiency

-We assume that you understand system design principles, have working knowledge of Azure Kubernetes Service, and are well versed with its features.
-For more information, see [Azure Kubernetes Service](/azure/aks/intro-kubernetes).
+Azure Kubernetes Service (AKS) is a managed Kubernetes service that you can use to deploy and manage containerized applications.
+AKS reduces the complexity and operational overhead of managing Kubernetes by offloading much of that responsibility to Azure.
+AKS is an ideal platform for deploying and managing containerized applications that require high availability, scalability, and portability, and for deploying applications to multiple regions, using open-source tools, and integrating with existing DevOps tools.

+This article assumes that as an architect, you reviewed the [compute decision tree](/azure/architecture/guide/technology-choices/compute-decision-tree) and chose AKS as the compute for your workload.
+The guidance in this article provides architectural recommendations that are mapped to the principles of the [Azure Well-Architected Framework pillars](/azure/well-architected/pillars).

+> [!IMPORTANT]
+>
+> **How to use this guide**
+>
+> Each section has a *design checklist* that presents architectural areas of concern along with design strategies localized to the technology scope.
+>
+> Also included are *recommendations* on the technology capabilities that can help materialize those strategies.
+The recommendations don't represent an exhaustive list of all configurations available for the Web Apps feature of Azure App Service and their dependencies.
+Instead, they list the key recommendations mapped to the design perspectives.
+Use the recommendations to build your proof-of-concept or optimize your existing environments.
+>
+> Foundational architecture that demonstrates the key recommendations: [Baseline architecture for an Azure Kubernetes Service (AKS) cluster](/azure/architecture/reference-architectures/containers/aks/baseline-aks).

-## Prerequisites
+## Technology scope

-Understanding the Well-Architected Framework pillars can help produce a high-quality, stable, and efficient cloud architecture.
-We recommend that you review your workload by using the [Azure Well-Architected Framework Review](/assessments/?id=azure-architecture-review&mode=pre-assessment) assessment.

-For context, consider reviewing a reference architecture that reflects these considerations in its design.
-We recommend that you start with the [baseline architecture for an Azure Kubernetes Service (AKS) cluster](/azure/architecture/reference-architectures/containers/aks/baseline-aks) and [Microservices architecture on Azure Kubernetes Service](/azure/architecture/reference-architectures/containers/aks-microservices/aks-microservices).
-Also review the [AKS landing zone accelerator](/azure/cloud-adoption-framework/scenarios/aks/enterprise-scale-landing-zone), which provides an architectural approach and reference implementation to prepare landing zone subscriptions for a scalable Azure Kubernetes Service (AKS) cluster.
+This review focuses on the interrelated decisions for the following Azure resources:

+- Azure Kubernetes Service

+When discussing the Well Architected pillars best practices with Azure Kubernetes Service, it's important to distinguish between *cluster* and *workload*.
+Cluster best pratices are a shared responsibility between the cluster admin and their resource provider, while workload best prectices are the domain of a developer.
+Azure Kubernetes Service has considerations and recommendations for both of these roles.

+In the **design checklist** and **list of recommendations** under each pillar below, callouts are made to indicate whether each choice is applicable to cluster architecture, workload architecture, or both.

 ## Reliability

-In the cloud, we acknowledge that failures happen.
-Instead of trying to prevent failures altogether, the goal is to minimize the effects of a single failing component.
-Use the following information to minimize failed instances.

-When discussing reliability with Azure Kubernetes Service, it's important to distinguish between *cluster reliability* and *workload reliability*.
-Cluster reliability is a shared responsibility between the cluster admin and their resource provider, while workload reliability is the domain of a developer.
-Azure Kubernetes Service has considerations and recommendations for both of these roles.

-In the **design checklist** and **list of recommendations** below, callouts are made to indicate whether each choice is applicable to cluster architecture, workload architecture, or both.
+The purpose of the Reliability pillar is to provide continued functionality by **building enough resilience and the ability to recover fast from failures**.

+[Reliability design principles](/azure/well-architected/resiliency/principles) provide a high-level design strategy applied for individual components, system flows, and the system as a whole.

 ### Design checklist